KarthikPrabhu23/CKA-2025/README.md

 # Look for client-cert-auth: true in etcd manifest
 ```
-Copy the “Validity – Not after” field into Solution file
+Copy the “Validity – Not after” field into Solution file.
-Client-cert YES TRUE
+- Client-cert `YES` TRUE

 ```bash
 # /opt/course/pl/etcd-info.txt